tommysarni/drone-simulation/README.md

 - Add the detections to the app state
 - Create a button component for "fetching" the detections
-- When the button is pressed, randomly change the number of detections as well as their positions on the screen.
+- When the button is pressed, randomly change the number of detections as well as their positions on the screen